 - Ask for evidence that supports the safety and effectiveness of the therapies or products

 - Understand how herbal remedies may interact with other prescription drugs you are taking.
 Tell your doctor if you are on any herbal remedies and ask your pharmacist about mixing herbal remedies with the medications you are on

 - Ask about potential risks and side effects

 Source: The information above comes from Alzheimer Society of Canada.
 (2009).
 Alzheimer's disease: Treatment options.
 Ontario, Canada: Alzheimer Society of Canada.

-There are several herbal, vitamin and dietary supplements which are promoted as beneficial for people with dementia, including Ginkgo biloba, Huperzine A, ginseng, vitamin B12, coral calcium, coconut oil or cannabis.
+There are several alternative treatments (herbal, vitamin and dietary supplements) which are promoted as beneficial for people with dementia, including Ginkgo biloba, Huperzine A, ginseng, vitamin B12, coral calcium, coconut oil or cannabis.